ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Implements changes from TILER2 2.1.0.
 	- Mostly-Tame Mimic is now networked, and its items will now correctly appear as temporary (and not permanent) in multiplayer.
 - Bumped R2API dependency to 2.5.11.

-**1.2.0**

-- Mostly-Tame Mimic now uses TILER2.FakeInventory, causing several behavior changes:
-	- Mimics will now properly appear in inventory, logbook, stats, etc.
-	- Mimics will no longer remain as copies of an item after you lose your last real copy of that item.
-	- Display for mimicked item counts is now shared with other sources of temporary items.
-- Fixed disabling Artifact of Danger not allowing OHP while cursed.
-- Updated libraries for RoR2 1.0.